 also known as a cross tabulation.
 Let’s create a cross tabulation of the

-categorical variables oppzone and mhisp.
+categorical variables status and mhisp.
 We do this by

 using both variables in the group_by()